SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Task 4 - Traffic generation

 * Generate Traffic from Branch1 Primary FortiGate:
   1. Connect to the Branch1 Primary FortiGate
-    2. Configure ping-options to initiate traffic from FortiGate's private nic.
+  2. Configure ping-options to initiate traffic from FortiGate's private nic (port2).
+      * `execute ping-options source 172.16.2.5` - source IP depends on which Branch1 FortiGate is primary br1fgt1 or br1fgt2
+      * `execute ping-options repeat-count 100`
-    3. Initiate a ping to Spoke11 and Spoke12 Linux VM (10.11.1.4 and 10.12.1.4)
+  3. Initiate a ping to Spoke11 and Spoke12 Linux VMs (10.11.1.4 and 10.12.1.4)
+      * `execute ping 10.11.1.4`
+      * `execute ping 10.12.1.4`

     ![traffic2](images/traffic2.jpg)